thumbnail

 U.S. States or European Countries by GDP

-Guess the U.S. states and European countries with the largest economies.
+Guess the U.S. states and European countries that have the largest economies.

 For European countries, only includes the GDP within Europe